Trend Report

 VUCA is an acronym used by the American Military to describe extreme conditions in Afghanistan and Iraq.
 It stands for Volatile, Uncertain, Complex and Ambiguous.

-This terminology is resonating with an increasing number of CEOs as we try to make sense of the constantly changing challenges brought on by politics, economics, society and the environment.
+This terminology is resonating with an increasing number of CEOs in today's volatile environment, as we try to make sense of the constantly changing challenges brought on by politics, economics, society, the environment and last but not least, COVID-19.

 We seem to be shifting from an approach based around problem solving and planning aimed at reducing uncertainty, to a world where progress is made by actively engaging with uncertainty, requiring higher levels of leadership agility.